astropy/astroquery/docs/ned/ned.rst

 ===============

 This module can be used to query the Ned web service.
-All queries other than image and spectra queries return results in an `astropy.table.Table`_.
-Image and spectra queries on the other hand return the results as a list of `astropy.io.fits`_ `HDUList` objects.
+All queries other than image and spectra queries return results in a `~astropy.table.Table`.
+Image and spectra queries on the other hand return the results as a list of `~astropy.io.fits.HDUList` objects.
 Below are some working examples that illustrate common use cases.

 **Query an object**